evennia/evennia/docs/source/Contribs/Arxcode-Installation.md

 offscreen members of a character's family.
 It also allows for membership in Organizations.
 AssetOwner holds information about a character or organization's money and resources.

-## Alternate guide by Pax for installing on Windows
+## Alternate Windows install guide

+_Contributed by Pax_

-If for some reason you cannot use the Windows Subsystem for Linux (which would use instructions identical to the ones above), it's possible to get Evennia running under Anaconda for Windows.
+If for some reason you cannot use the Windows Subsystem for Linux (which would use instructions identical to the ones above), it's possible to get Evennia/Arx running under Anaconda for Windows.
 The process is a little bit trickier.

  Make sure you have: